 Congregation Ahavas Achim welcomes Shabbat every Friday evening with a joyful and musical worship service followed by an oneg (reception) featuring challah, wine or grape juice, and assorted treats.
-To meet the diverse backgrounds and interests of our members, we offer several different kinds of services which occur on a rotating basis:

 Check the calendar or the Bulletin to see when our next Saturday morning service will be.
-Call the office if you would like to volunteer to chant Torah.

 If you would like to volunteer to chant Torah, please sign up for a reading on our Google Sheet HERE.
 Please let Rabbi Dan if you'd like a recording of the reading and/or an image of the reading from the Torah.
 For more information or for assistance, contact Rabbi Dan at firstname.lastname@example.org or at (603) 460-5410.